zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.onnx.ops_impl.md

 ) → Tuple[ndarray]
 ```

-Compute N-D convolution using Torch.
+Compute an N-D convolution using Torch.

 Currently supports 2d convolution with torch semantics.
 This function is also ONNX compatible.